kingrangE/EffectivePython/Chapter1/content.md

     6. In dictionary, Don't put space between each key and colon, and put a single space before the corresponding value
     7. Put one space and one space before and after the = operator(assignment)
     8. For type annotations, ensure that there is no separation between the variable name and the colon, and use a space before the type information

+### Naming (refer to example_code2.py)
+- PEP 8 recommends unique styles of naming
+    - These conventions make it easy to distinguish to each name when reading code
+- Conventions
+    1. `lowercase_underscore format` : Functions, Varialbes, Attributes
+    2. `_leading_underscore format` : protected instance attributes
+    3. `__double_leading_underscore format` : private instance attributes
+    4 . `CapitalizedWord format` : Classes(including Exception)
+    5. `ALL_CAPITALS` : Module-level constants
+        - Class-level constants should use `ALL_CAPS`
+        - function-level constants should use `lowercase_underscore`
+    6. Instance methods in classes `should use self`, as `the name of the first parameter`
+    7. Class methods `should use cls`, which refers to the class as `the name of the first parameter`
+        - Class methods can be accessed without creating an instance of the class (similar to static methods in other languages).